MrMARTIAN: A Multi-resolution Mass Reconstruction Algorithm Combining Free-form and Analytic Components: Introduction

 Both approaches have advantages and disadvantages.
 Parametric methods typically require fewer free parameters for modeling and can yield numerically stable results even with a small number of multiple images.
 However, the limited number of degrees of freedom restricts their ability to model complex and unexpected mass distributions.
 This limitation would be particularly concerning {\it if} the true mass distribution deviates from the light distribution.
 On the other hand, free-form methods offer excellent flexibility, but their high dimensionality often leads to degeneracies and unphysical features in the resulting mass models.

 Recently, \citet{2022ApJ...931..127C} introduced a new grid-based free-form MAximum-entropy ReconStruction ({\tt MARS}) algorithm, which employs maximum cross-entropy regularization.
-Thanks to this additional constraint, {\tt MARS} can provide a quasi-unique solution and suppress spurious fluctuations \citep{2023ApJ...951..140C, 2024ApJ...961..186C, 2025ApJ...987L..15C}.
+Thanks to this additional constraint, {\tt MARS} can provide a quasi-unique solution\footnote{Here, ``quasi-unique" indicates that, for a fixed dataset, reconstructions with different initial conditions converge to consistent mass distributions for the region constrained by the SL data.
+See \citet{2022ApJ...931..127C} for more details.} and suppress spurious fluctuations \citep{2023ApJ...951..140C, 2024ApJ...961..186C, 2025ApJ...987L..15C}.
 However, despite these successes, {\tt MARS} still has limitations.
 One such limitation is the smoothing of density peaks, which arises from both regularization and the finite grid size, especially in regions where SL constraints are sparse.
 Another limitation is the model's dependence on priors in regions lacking SL constraints.
 Since free-form models are solely constrained by the multiple images, an asymetric or sparse distribution of SL constraints can introduce biases in the reconstructed mass distribution. \citep{2024SSRv..220...19N}.

 In this study, we propose a new hybrid Multi-resolution MAximum-entropy Reconstruction Technique Integrating Analytic Node ({\tt MrMARTIAN}) to mitigate the aforementioned drawbacks of {\tt MARS}.
 Although we choose a truncated NFW profile \citep{2009JCAP...01..015B} as an analytic node in this study, {\tt MrMARTIAN} can use a wide range of analytic profiles.
 By combining both free-form and parametric approaches, {\tt MrMARTIAN} can leverage the advantages of both methods.
 In addition, we implement a multi-resolution framework in lens modeling.
 By assigning a higher resolution grid (i.e., more degrees of freedom) to regions with denser SL constraints, the total number of free parameters can be reduced without a significant loss of reconstruction quality.
 This enhancement enables {\tt MrMARTIAN} to achieve improved computational efficiency.